AfroditiTzama/LLM-evaluation-platform-/README.md

-# Greek LLM Evaluation Platform — SQLite Edition
+# LLM Evaluation Platform — SQLite

 A hosted Streamlit platform for comparing **Qwen 3.6 27B** and **Gemma 4 31B Instruct** on a research-inspired Greek benchmark.